11th ward, Chicago

 The 11th Ward is one of the 50 aldermanic wards with representation in the City Council of Chicago, Illinois.
 It is broken into 38 election precincts.
 Five Mayors of Chicago have come from this ward: Edward Joseph Kelly, Martin H. Kennelly, Richard J. Daley, Michael A. Bilandic and Richard M. Daley.

 The ward has had notable levels of political corruption.
 It is home to the headquarters of the so-called Daley machine and the 11th ward "...had by far the highest number of trucking firms benefitting from the City of Chicago's Hired Truck Program".

-Aldermen
+Alderpersons

-The current alderman for the 11th ward is Nicole Lee.
+The current alderperson for the 11th ward is Nicole Lee.

+Before 2021, alderpersons were formally known as "aldermen".